Chsamir/chsamir.github.io/_pages/about.md

 News
 -------------------
 Best Paper Award :

-A. Fradi and C. Samir, "Learning and Regresssion on Grassmann Manifolds", PC International Conference on Artificial Intelligence, December, 2023
+A. Fradi and C. Samir, "Learning and Regresssion on Grassmann Manifolds",

+PC International Conference on Artificial Intelligence, December, 2023

 Open positions
 -------------------

 - Post-doc:  Bayesian optimization for transfer learning
--
+- Other positions soon
-  Contact me by email for more details
+- Contact me by email for more details